ADVOCACY FOR CREATORS

 MUSIC CREATORS DESERVE TO BE PAID FOR THEIR WORK.

-At SoundExchange’s core is a principle: music creators deserve to be paid for their work.
-That principle is reflected not only in the company’s products and services that make it easier for creators to get paid, but also in its advocacy work before Congress, the White House, the European Union, and the U.S. Copyright Royalty Board; in court; and everywhere else the future of music is debated.
+This core principle is reflected not only in the SoundExchange’s products and services that make it easier for creators to get paid, but also in its advocacy work before Congress, the White House, the European Union, and the U.S. Copyright Royalty Board; in court; and everywhere else the future of music is debated.

-More than half a million music creators rely on SoundExchange to be their respected voice among the lawmakers, policymakers, and judges that shape and govern the business of music.
+More than 700,000 music creators rely on SoundExchange to be their respected voice among the lawmakers, policymakers, and judges that shape and govern the business of music.

 U.S. Terrestrial Radio Performance Rights

-• Looking out for small, local broadcasters.
-Stations that fall under $1.5 million in annual revenue and whose parent companies make less than $10 million in annual revenue overall would be asked to pay less than $2 per day ($500 annually) for the right to play unlimited music.
-Qualified public, college, and other noncommercial stations would pay $10 a year.
+- Protecting small, local broadcasters.
+Stations that fall under $1.5 million in annual revenue and whose parent companies make less than $10 million in annual revenue overall would be asked to pay just $500 annually for the right to play unlimited music.
+Qualified public, college, and other noncommercial stations would pay only $10 a year.

 learn more about the movement to pass the American Music Fairness Act and bring justice to creators.